ietf-wg-cellar/flac-specification/flac.md

 The wasted bits-per-sample flag in a subframe header is set to 1 if such wasted bits are present in that subframe.
 If this is the case, the number of wasted bits-per-sample (k) minus 1 follows the flag in an unary encoding.
 For example, if k is 3, 0b001 follows.
 If k = 0, the wasted bits-per-sample flag is 0 and no unary coded k follows.

 If k is not equal to 0, samples are coded ignoring k least-significant bits.
-For example, if the preceding frame header specified a sample size of 16 bits per sample and k is 3, samples in the subframe are coded as 13 bits per sample.
+For example, if a frame not employing stereo decorrelation specifies a sample size of 16 bits per sample in the frame header and k of a subframe is 3, samples in the subframe are coded as 13 bits per sample.
+For more details, see [section constant subframe](#constant-subframe) on how the bit depth of a subframe is calculated.
 A decoder MUST add k least-significant zero bits by shifting left (padding) after decoding a subframe sample.
 If the frame has left/side, right/side or mid/side stereo, a decoder MUST perform padding on the subframes before decorrelating the channels to left and right.
+The number of wasted bits per sample MUST be such that the resulting number of bits per sample (of which the calculation is explained in [section constant subframe](#constant-subframe)) is larger than zero.

 Besides audio files that have a certain number of wasted bits for the whole file, there exist audio files in which the number of wasted bits varies.
 There are DVD-Audio discs in which blocks of samples have had their least-significant bits selectively zeroed, as to slightly improve the compression of their otherwise lossless Meridian Lossless Packing codec.
 There are also audio processors like lossyWAV that enable users to improve compression of their files by a lossless audio codec in a non-lossless way.
 Because of this the number of wasted bits k MAY change between frames and MAY differ between subframes.
 If the number of wasted bits changes halfway a subframe (e.g. the first part has 2 wasted bits and the second part has 4 wasted bits) the subframe uses the lowest common denominator, as otherwise it bits would be discarded and the process would not be lossless.